cfengine/documentation/reference/promise-types/files.markdown

 This determines what kind of link should be used to link files.
-Users are advised to be wary of \`hard links' (see Unix manual pages for the ln command).
+Users are advised to be wary of 'hard links' (see Unix manual pages for the ln command).
 The behaviour of non-symbolic links is often precarious and unpredictable.
 However, hard links are the only supported type by Windows.